varabyte/kotter/README.md

 Much better!

-On its surface, the concept of a `RenderScope` seems pretty straightforward, but the gotcha is that Kotter offers a few separate render blocks.
-In addition to the main rendering block, there are also `offscreen` and `aside` methods, which allow rendering to different targets (these are discussed earlier in the README in case you aren't familiar with them).
+On its surface, the concept of a `RenderScope` seems pretty straightforward, but the gotcha is that Kotter offers a few separate areas that accept render blocks.
+In addition to the main rendering block, there are also `offscreen` and `aside` blocks, which allow rendering to different targets (these are discussed earlier in the README in case you aren't familiar with them here).

 Occasionally, you may want to define an extension method that *only* applies to one of the three blocks (usually the main one).
 In order to narrow down the place your helper method will appear in, you can use `MainRenderScope` (3a),